SpringForAll/spring-cloud-digital-sign/digital-sign-test-ca/tianwei-test/README.md

 * the certificate password equals the keystore password .

-* The alias of the certificate is saved on the basis of the serial number of the certificate to 16 bit .
+* The alias of the certificate is saved on the basis of the serial number of the certificate to 16.